 The original slogan was “Don’t forget the Fruit Gums Mum!” but the powers that be forced Rowntree to change the slogan (because of unfair pressure on mums).
 The marketing department cleverly came up with the alternative “Don’t forget the Fruit Gums, chum!”.

 “The too good to hurry mints”.
 The original Jingle was recorded by The Stargazers.
 Cliff Adams and the Stargazers once appeared on Sunday Night at the London Palladium and ended their act in bearskins, re-enacting the commercial on the stage.
 Then they threw packets of Murray Mints to the audience.
 It caused a sensation.

-Started off with a spearmint leaf motif on the wrappers as a purely white minty alternative to Opal Fruits (with lots of ice-oriented TV advertising).
-Then along came a name change and then the green spearmint stripe.
 The adverts for the new look Pacer featured the old trusty people in white on ice skates suddenly being hit by green, at which point their t-shirts became green and white striped.
 Tasted like a tube of Colgate toothpaste dissolved in a swimming pool.